H1KO/thesis2019Code/README.md

 # thesis2019Code
-DataAnalysis Code as a coauthor of a Psycology thesis
+DataAnalysis Code as coauthor of a Psycology thesis